em-bellis/PEER_workshop/3_R_Graphics/README.md

 # Session 3: R Graphics
+This session is designed in two parts.
+First, we will provide an brief overview of R as a programming language based on the Chapter 2 Lab from [Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/code.html) by James, Witten, Hastie and Tibshirani, available as a free pdf.
+There is also a [Programming with R](http://swcarpentry.github.io/r-novice-inflammation/) lesson from [Software Carpentry](https://software-carpentry.org).

-This session will provide an introduction to visualizing data with `ggplot2`.
-We will follow pretty closely the [Data Analysis and Visualization in R for Ecologists Lesson](https://datacarpentry.org/R-ecology-lesson/index.html) from [Data Carpentry](https://datacarpentry.org/lessons/) which provides a much better and in-depth view of these topics.
+Then, we will introduce R as a software environment, learning to visualize data with `ggplot2`.
+We will follow pretty closely the [Data Analysis and Visualization in R for Ecologists Lesson](https://datacarpentry.org/R-ecology-lesson/index.html) from [Data Carpentry](https://datacarpentry.org/lessons/) for this second part.
 There are many other parts of this lesson you can check out if you want to.
 Today we will just focus on the 5th episode: [Data Visualization with ggplot2](https://datacarpentry.org/R-ecology-lesson/04-visualization-ggplot2.html).

 If time permits, we will test our skills by importing the vcf file we made yesterday, and visualizing coverage and other quality information using the [vcfR](https://cran.r-project.org/web/packages/vcfR/vignettes/intro_to_vcfR.html) package.